Our Board of Directors

 |Paul Tetlaw is a committee member of Capital Rail Action Group and is the Convener of Transform Scotland’s Policy Forum

 Paul spent most of his career in environmental management in the water industry and was formerly a General Manager with Scottish Water.
+He was born in Yorkshire where he started his career in the water industry before moving to Scotland in 1980.
+He qualified as Member of the Royal Society of Chemistry and a Fellow of the Institution of Water and Environmental Management.
 He has had a long-term interest in sustainable transport and its relationship to individuals’ quality of life and the built environment.
-He is also a member of the steering group of Capital Rail Action Group (CRAG), who he represents on the Policy Forum of Transform Scotland, and is on the Committee of the Scottish Association for Public Transport.
-Paul was the Chair of Transform Scotland between October 2006 and October 2010.
-LinkedIn profile
+He is a member of the steering group of Capital Rail Action Group (CRAG), who he represents on the Policy Forum of Transform Scotland.
+Paul also represents Transform Scotland on Transport Scotland’s High-Speed Rail Partnership Group and ScotRail’s Stakeholder Advisory Panel – which he Chaired for three years from 2016 to 2019.
+He is on the Committee of the Scottish Association for Public Transport and was the Chair of Transform Scotland between October 2006 and October 2010.
+Currently Paul spends most of his time at Transform Scotland focussing on rail issues aiming to influence the agenda for rail expansion within Scotland and on cross-border services.
+He is particularly proud of the part that Transform Scotland played in helping to ensure that a tram system was delivered in Edinburgh.

 |Director: Colin Howden